 Whole-Home Standby Generators

 Turns on automatically when power goes out.
 Powers your entire home including central AC and all medical equipment.
 Price range $5,000–$20,000 installed.
+Before you price one, read the AC soft starter guide — a $300 part on your central air can cut the generator size you need, and the price, nearly in half.

 Entry Level on Amazon Top-Rated on Amazon